B2Big/syu99/README.md

 With a suite of tools like GitHub, Express.js, Node.js, React.js, React Native, Figma, MongoDB, Next.js and Git at my disposal, I am ready to take on any challenge.

-<p align="center"><em>If you are looking for a developer who combines technical skills, a sense of design and an entrepreneurial spirit, don't hesitate to get in touch</em></p>
+<em>If you are looking for a developer who combines technical skills, a sense of design and an entrepreneurial spirit, don't hesitate to get in touch</em>

 ## :handshake: Connect with me :